MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 In the previous *optional* part of this tutorial, a container image was build and run locally.
 In this part of the tutorial, you'll build (containerize) a Python web app into a Docker image directly in [Azure Container Registry](/azure/container-registry/container-registry-intro).
 Building the image in Azure is typically faster and easier than building locally and then pushing the image to a registry.
 Also, building in the cloud doesn't require Docker to be running in your dev environment.

-Once the Docker image is Azure Container Registry, it can be deployed to Azure App service.
+Once the Docker image is in Azure Container Registry, it can be deployed to Azure App service.

-The service diagram shown in the Overview is shown below highlighting the components that this article deals with.
+The service diagram shown below highlights the components that this article deals with.

 :::image type="content" source="./media/tutorial-container-web-app/containerization-of-python-apps-build-cloud.png" alt-text="A screenshot of the services using in the Tutorial - Containerized Python App on Azure with the build-in-cloud path highlighted." lightbox="./media/tutorial-container-web-app/containerization-of-python-apps-build-cloud.png":::